Image Credit: ThePowerPlant/Shutterstock.com

 The goal of introducing clean technology into the consumer and production market was to create sustainable and environmentally-friendly solutions to decrease carbon footprints, protect the world from global warming, and reduce the production of greenhouse gases.
 The development of electricity-based fuels or e-fuels paved the way for the transportation companies to develop specific strategies on how the component could be integrated into their products.
-In such sector, e-fuels have already been proven feasible as a sustainable solution to significant environmental concerns, and efforts to integrate e-fuels with other components are being sought in many contemporary empirical studies.
+In such a sector, e-fuels have already been proven feasible as a sustainable solution to significant environmental concerns, and efforts to integrate e-fuels with other components are being sought in many contemporary empirical studies.

 One such variation of e-fuels is a carbon-neutral e-diesel that was initially developed by a popular vehicle company.
-This development is a leap in the field of clean technology because CO2-neutral e-diesels are particularly made from renewable energy sources, water, and carbon dioxide.
+This development is a leap in the field of clean technology because CO2-neutral e-diesels is particularly made from renewable energy sources, water, and carbon dioxide.
 Powering cars the same way as typical gases, CO2-neutral e-diesels are initially created through water electrolysis, creating hydrogen.
 The hydrogen product is then integrated with carbon dioxide using innovative technologies, ultimately creating hydrocarbon compounds that could be used in a variety of applications.
-Current research on carbon dioxide-neutral e-diesels, however, have been solely focused on the transportation sector; nevertheless, the benefits of utilizing CO2-neutral e-diesels in any application is the same.
+Current research on carbon dioxide-neutral e-diesels, however, has been solely focused on the transportation sector; nevertheless, the benefits of utilizing CO2-neutral e-diesels in any application is the same.

 Reduced CO2 Emissions and Pollution